 Monitors inventory, ordering and restocking supplies.

 Transports blood and body fluid under proper conditions and in a timely and safe manner.

-Seeks assistance appropriately for problems or unusual situations.
+Seeks assistance appropriately for problem or unusual situations.

-Accurately enters and releases order and collection information into LIS and subsystems.
+Accurately enters order and collection information into LIS and subsystems.

 Monitors computer logs for incomplete work.

 Provides results in LIS/HIS and reports over the phone.

 Acquires additional computer skills as appropriate to the work area.

 Supports and adheres to laboratory quality assurance program.